 Common Injuries in Concert Venue Accidents

 Concert venue accidents are unfortunate but not rare.
-The number of injuries at concerts and live events is rising in Illinois, particularly in larger cities like Chicago.
+The number of injuries at concerts and live events is increasing in Illinois, particularly in larger cities such as Chicago.

 Some common injuries are: